kkolyan/leoquery/README.md

 # Usage

 Note that this short guide may miss information regarding corner cases.
-Please read LeoECS README if you need better understanding what happens under the hood..
+Please read LeoECS Lite README if you need better understanding what happens under the hood.

 ## Systems